SammysHP/rampinglight/README.md

     1. Mode memory on or off
     1. Freeze on high
     1. Start on high
+    1. Stealth beacon mode

-The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low
+The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon

 ### Ramping UI